High Potential: Critical response

-The series' first season holds a 96% approval rating on review aggregator Rotten Tomatoes, based on 25 critic reviews with an average rating of 7.2/10.
+The series' first season holds a 96% approval rating on review aggregator Rotten Tomatoes, based on 25 critic reviews.
 The website's critics consensus reads, "With the ineffable Kaitlin Olson on hand to inject some spiky personality into a familiar formula, High Potential is a solid procedural with plenty of upside."
 Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 16 critics, indicating "generally favorable".

 Aramide Tinubu of Variety asserted that High Potential is a solid police procedural, praised Kaitlin Olson's performance, noting her ability to bring quirky charm to the role.
 Tinubu found the show's premise to be engaging, with Morgan's genius-level IQ and eccentricities offering a unique spin on the crime genre.
 Tinubu stated that while High Potential does not break new ground in the genre, it remains a perfectly adequate and formulaic watch.
 Tinubu appreciated the supporting cast, especially the chemistry between Olson and her co-stars, and highlighted the intriguing dynamic between Morgan and Detective Karadec.

 Daniel Fienberg of The Hollywood Reporter said that High Potential is a show with a promising star but a shaky premise, praising Olson for her strong performance as Morgan.
 Fienberg found the exposition in the pilot, particularly Morgan's unsolicited revelation of her IQ, to be off-putting and distracting, noting it undermines the character's likability.
 He stated that the show struggles with its central premise, particularly around the question of how much Morgan's "high potential" actually contributes to solving cases, which leaves other characters feeling superfluous.
 Fienberg appreciated Olson's ability to ground the show and make the absurd moments enjoyable, but noted that the series as a whole is still finding its balance, with the chemistry between Olson and her co-stars, especially Daniel Sunjata, still developing.
 He concluded that while Olson represents the series' "high potential," the rest of the show needs to catch up.

-The series' second season has a 100% approval rating on review aggregator Rotten Tomatoes based on 5 critic reviews."
+The series' second season has a 100% approval rating on review aggregator Rotten Tomatoes based on 6 critic reviews.
 On Metacritic, the second season received a score of 75 out of 100 based on 6 critics, signifying "generally favorable".